A fine-grained comparison of pragmatic language understanding in humans and language models: No-context analysis

-\section{Details of human experiments}
+\subsection{Details of human experiments}

 Below, we discuss details of the no-context human experiments described in \Cref{sec:role-of-context}.

-\paragraph{Participants.} All participants were recruited through Amazon.com’s online survey platform and were paid at a base rate of 7 USD for completing the study.
-We collected data from 30 participants.
-Additionally, we pre-screened participants using a qualification task in which they were asked to perform 10 simple sentence completions, which were judged for basic levels of coherence and grammaticality.
 This study was approved by the Institutional Review Board at the home institution of the authors (protocol 2010000243).

+\paragraph{Participants.} We collected data from 30 participants using Amazon.com's Mechanical Turk.
+All participants were recruited from IP addresses in the US, Canada, and other English-speaking countries and passed a brief English proficiency task to participate.
+We pre-screened participants using a qualification task in which they were asked to perform 10 simple sentence completions, which were judged for basic levels of coherence and grammaticality.
+Participants were paid 7 USD for completing the study, which took around 20 minutes to complete.
+The resulting hourly rate was around 21 USD, which is well above federal minimum wage in the United States.

 \paragraph{Procedure.} Participants completed these tests during one individual testing session.
-After giving informed consent, they were shown instructions and a training trial, in which they were told they would be answering questions about a character in a short interaction.
+After giving informed consent, which included assurance of anonymity, participants were shown instructions and a training trial, in which they were told they would be answering questions about a character in a short interaction.
 They then saw 105 trials (similar to those described in \Cref{sec:example-prompts}), without the scenario context.
 For example:

 Bob said: "The investors are squirrels collecting nuts."
 What does Bob mean?

 1) The investors dress and eat well.

 2) Squirrels were hired to work in the company.